acavella/gorevoke/README.md

 - OCSP responder

-## Installation
+## Installation Instructions

-GoRevoke is designed to be deployed and run as a container.
-Additional instructions are provided if you'd like to deploy from source on baremetal.
+GoRevoke can be deployed as either a containerized image or installed natively on the host.
+The following instructions outline basic installation and configuration options.

-### Docker Instructions
+### Docker Deployment

 1. On the host machine create the following directories: `${PWD}/appdata/gorevoke/conf` and `${PWD}/appdata/gorevoke/crl`
 2. Copy and rename the configuration example `conf/config.yml.example` to `${PWD}/appdata/gorevoke/conf/config.yml`